esgoldschmidt/food_service/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Visit [http://localhost:3000](http://localhost:3000) in your web browser to view the result.
+You can interact with the starter application locally to ensure everything is set up correctly.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel
+You can also access it on Vercel at [https://todo-app-prisma-mongodb-starter-code.vercel.app/](https://todo-app-prisma-mongodb-starter-code.vercel.app/).

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Now, you're all set to start!
+I hope you find this tutorial both informative and beginner-friendly.

+If you have any questions or encounter issues along the way, don't hesitate to reach out for assistance.

+Happy coding!